Robert Flider: Illinois House of Representatives

-On January 16, 2003, Democratic incumbent Julie Curry resigned to take a position in the administration of Governor Rod Blagojevich.
-Two days later, the Democratic Representative Committee for the 101 Representative District appointed Flider to the vacancy created by the resignation.
+On January 16, 2003, Democratic state representative Julie Curry resigned her seat to take a position in the administration of Governor Rod Blagojevich.
+Two days later, the Democratic Representative Committee for the 101st Representative District of Illinois appointed Flider to the vacancy created by the resignation.
 Flider was sworn into office the same day.
-The 101st district to which Flider was appointed was at that time was anchored by the City of Decatur and included all or parts of Macon, Moultrie and Shelby counties in Central Illinois.
+The 101st district to which Flider was appointed was at that time was anchored by the City of Decatur and included all or parts of Macon, Moultrie, and Shelby counties in Central Illinois.

+In 2004, Flider won election to the House in his own right, defeating radio personality and Republican nominee Scot England of Sullivan, Illinois by a margin of 53% to 46%.
+He was reelected by a slightly wider margin against Dick Cain in 2006 and ran unopposed in 2008.

-Over the course of his tenure in the Illinois House of Representatives, his committee assignments included Agriculture & Conservation, Elections & Campaign Reform, Elementary & Secondary Education, Environment & Energy, Ethanol Production Oversight, Veterans Affairs, Local Government and Renewable Energy.
+During his tenure in the Illinois House of Representatives, Flider's committee assignments included Agriculture & Conservation, Elections & Campaign Reform, Elementary & Secondary Education, Environment & Energy, Ethanol Production Oversight, Veterans Affairs, Local Government, and Renewable Energy.
 He served as the Vice Chairman for the latter two committees.
 He also served as the chairman for two committees; Least Cost Power Procurement and Electric Generation & Commerce.

-Some of the legislation that Flider served as the primary sponsor on that became laws include provisions that extended penalties for driving under the influence to persons driving under the influence of methamphetamine, insured members of the public were able to comment at meetings of the Illinois Commerce Commission, prevented gas and utility services from cutting off an individual’s service if the forecast was to be below freezing in an upcoming period.
+Flider was the primary sponsor behind numerous bills that became law.
+These included a law that extended penalties for driving under the influence to persons driving under the influence of methamphetamine, a law that insured members of the public were able to comment at meetings of the Illinois Commerce Commission, and a law that prevented gas and utility services from cutting off an individual’s service if the forecast was to be below freezing in an upcoming period.

-In 2004, Flider won election in his own right defeating radio personality Scot England of Sullivan, Illinois by a margin of 53% to 46%.
-He won by a similar margin in 2006 and was unopposed in 2008.
-However, in 2010 he was defeated by 599 votes for re-election by Decatur City Council member Adam Brown.

-Flider campaigned against an increase in the Illinois income tax during the 2010 election campaign.
-After losing the election, Flider voted in favor of increasing the Illinois income tax rate from 3% to 5% during the January 2011 lame duck session.
-One year later, Flider was appointed by Governor Quinn as director of the Department of Agriculture with a salary of $133,000.
+In 2010, Flider lost re-election by 599 votes to Decatur City Council member Adam Brown.
+Two months after the end of his final term, Flider was employed by Partnership for a Connected Illinois as the Director for Broadband Impact.